 Proposed Changes to OREC Bylaws and Articles

-The OREC Board of Directors is calling a Special Members Meeting for Thursday April 8th, 2021 at 7:30 PM.
-This meeting will be held virtually over Zoom.
+The OREC Board of Directors called a Special Members Meeting on Thursday April 8th, 2021 at 7:30 PM.
+This meeting was held virtually over Zoom.
 The quorum required for Special Members Meeting is the lesser of fifteen (15) Members or 20% of the number of Members in good standing at the date of the meeting.
 54 members attended the meeting, as well as OREC’s legal cousel, Brian Iler of Iler Campbell LLP.

 Members may recall that last year the Ontario government made some important changes to its Cooperative Corporations Act as a result of advocacy work by many organizers in Ontario’s co-operative sector focused on relaxing regulations surrounding the amount of business co-op’s must do with members.
 While we made one revision to OREC’s bylaws to accommodate these changes at our December AGM, we have recently learnt of additional changes that OREC should make to its bylaws (see current version here) and Articles of Incorporation (see current version here), as it prepares to submit a new offering statement for the issue of additional Preference Shares.
 The Special Members Meeting is for the purpose of discussing and making those changes, should the members agree.